Mootook/independent-studies/extras/readings.md

-# Readings - Computer Science / Game Design
+# Readings - Computer Science / Game Design :books:

 This document consists of great books or articles on computer science, game design, and some miscellaneous books.
 Some are here because there is a course covering the same material;